-- What would it be like to be in that group and not use? - Would I truly fit in if I made low-risk choices?
+- What would it be like to be in that group and not use? - Would I truly fit in if I did not use THC?

-Try to imagine what it would be like for that group to regularly get together for socializing without anyone engaging in high-risk alcohol or drug use.
+Try to imagine what it would be like for that group to regularly get together for socializing without anyone engaging in use.
 Would the people in the group be comfortable?
 Would they have much fun?
 Would they stay together?

-Social dependence makes the drinking or drug use, and all that goes along with the Yellow Phase, seem normal.
+Social dependence makes the use, and all that goes along with the Yellow Phase, seem normal.
 For that group, it is normal.
-It starts to seem like people who do not get drunk or do not smoke marijuana are the unusual ones.
+It starts to seem like people who do not use THC are the unusual ones.
 This confuses group members about how dangerous the high-risk choices are.
 It seems like "everybody does it."
 In reality, most people do not make high-risk choices.

-People withe Yellow Phase might experience:
+People in the Yellow Phase might experience:

 - Increased tolerance

 - State dependent restriction

 - Muddy thinking

 - Social dependence

 - Greater risk of being harmed by others

 - Impairment problems

-- Memory blackouts
+- Impaired memory

 - Short-term and long-term memory impairment

-- · Anticipation of high-risk drinking or drug choices
+- Anticipation of THC use